bytecodealliance/SIG-Guest-Languages/README.md

 # SIG-Guest-Languages

-Special Interest Group (SIG) whose to coordinate the development of [WebAssembly Components](https://github.com/WebAssembly/component-model) into guest programming language ecosystems in a way that feels native to those ecosystems.
+Special Interest Group (SIG) coordinating the development of [WebAssembly Component](https://github.com/WebAssembly/component-model) support for guest programming language ecosystems in a way that feels native to those ecosystems.

 Goals of the group include: